 Associations

-Abezethibou is associated with water’s deceptive calmness and is often depicted as being imprisoned within the pillars of the Red Sea.
+Abezethibou is linked to the calm but tricky nature of water and is often shown trapped among the pillars of the Red Sea.

 Zodiac and Astrological Links